Capital One® Platinum Credit Card review

 - Financial information and employment status.

-During the application you can choose to receive alerts when your payments are due, and you can select to receive further communications in Spanish if that’s your preferred language.
+During the application you can choose to receive alerts when your payments are due, or select Spanish as your preferred language.

 What credit score do I need?